JohnWillisUK/Hedgehog-Lab-Test/deployment-guide.md

 4. The backend is accessible at:

 http://localhost:8000

+(You can view results stored by going to http://localhost:8000/results )

 ## Optional: View Data in the Postgres Container
 You can also inspect the database manually to confirm data is persisting: